mansimahabdi23/Product-Domain-Verification-/README.md

 This will:

-Load and preprocess training data
+-Load and preprocess training data

-Train the domain classification model
+-Train the domain classification model

-Save the trained model to the model/ directory
+-Save the trained model to the model/ directory

-🔍 Using the Trained Model (Inference)
+#🔍 Using the Trained Model (Inference)

 import joblib